 Any Disputes under this MOU, including disputes as to whether Project work has caused significant damages to the Designated Roads (materially in excess of wear and tear expected as a result of the heavy hauling), shall be raised not later than 90 days after KRRC Contractor has completed Project work involving heavy loading related to dam removal.
 Pending resolution of a Dispute, the Parties shall continue to fulfill their respective duties under the MOU.
 If the Parties are unable to resolve the Dispute within sixty (60) days of the date of commencement of good faith negotiations, then either Party may terminate the negotiations by written notice to the other Party and may thereafter pursue any remedy as may be available to such Party under applicable law.

-All other terms and conditions of the MOU shall remain in full force and effect.
+This amended Section 6 takes effect when this Amendment is counter-signed.
+All other terms and conditions of the MOU are unchanged and remain in full force and effect.

 IN WITNESS WHEREOF, the parties hereto have executed this First Amendment on the day of 2023.